-Fancy dining at the House of Commons over the Spring half term?
+Fancy dining at the House of Commons over the Easter?
 Better be quick.
-Parliament has just release three dates that they'll be opening the Members' Dining Room to the public and bookings are already going fast.
+Parliament has just released the dates that they'll be opening the Strangers and Members' Dining Room to the public and bookings are already going fast.

-The dining room will be open for lunch and dinner from 13-15 February.
-The room itself was designated as a dining room for members of parliament and their guests back in 1871.
-You can expect a full blown, fine dining sort of experience and a seriously good view over the Commons Terrace and the Thames.
+The Members' room itself was designated as a dining room for members of parliament and their guests back in 1871.
+You can expect a full-blown, fine dining sort of experience and a seriously good view over the Commons Terrace and the Thames.
 It's a great thing for any Londoner to do and particularly good if you have visitors coming into town.

 You can book for groups of up to eight people.
 Lunch runs between 12:15 and 14:15 and dinner between 18:30 and 20:30.